USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 ## Install the PostgreSQL Database

-Go to the `postgresql` directory and double click the executable file, `postgresql-9.3.9-3-windows.exe`.
+Go to the `postgresql` directory and double click the executable file, `postgresql-9.3.9-3-windows-x64.exe`.
+(On a 32-bit machine, run `postgresql-9.3.9-3-windows.exe`.)

 During the installation process, you'll be prompted to enter a database superuser password.
 Set a password, e.g., `postgres`, and take note of it for a later step of the installation process.